VladBurlacu/DatingWebsite/readme.md

     - [x] Configure the database (MySQL)

 2. Designing the website
-    - [ ] Create wireframes for the necessary pages.
+    - [x] Create wireframes for the necessary pages.
         * Homepage
+        * Dashboard
         * Account creation
         * Account profile
         * The chat box